KillianKemps/marmotte/README.md

 - [ ] Follow links in text/markdown resources
 - [ ] Cache pages by default for fast and offline browsing
 - [ ] Connect with SSL/TLS when the remote server implements it

+## License
+This software is under the French free software [CeCILL License](LICENSE.md) which is equivalent to GNU GPL but under French Law.
+Author: Killian Kemps